[Exclusive] New EU blacklist names Russians abducting Ukrainian children

 Russia's Patriarch Kirill and Grand Mufti Talgat Tadzhuddin are noisy advocates of war, but Hungary has vetoed listing religious personalities.

-Russian academics Dmitry Trenin and Andrey Kortunov have also sided with Putin, a second EU diplomat said, but they were still considered "liberals" in the West.
+Russian academics Dmitry Trenin and Andrey Kortunov have also sided with Putin, a second EU diplomat said, even though they were considered "liberals" in the West.
 "They should be blacklisted because this makes them all the more dangerous," he said.

 The EU has so far sanctioned some 75 Russian oligarchs and their relatives.